liang-ma/BlackScholes_MonteCarlo/README.md

 ### The Monte Carlo Method
 The [Monte Carlo Method][Monte Carlo] is one of the most widely used approaches to simulate stochastic processes, like a stock price modeled with Black-Scholes.
 This is especially true for exotic options, which are usually not solvable analytically.
 In this project, the Monte Carlo Method is used to estimate the payoff price of a given instrument using the Black Scholes model.

-The given time period has to be partitioned into $M$ steps according to the style of the option.
-M=1 for a European option, since the payoff price is independent of the price before the expiration date.
+The given time period has to be partitioned into ![$M$] steps according to the style of the option. ![$M=1$] for a European option, since the payoff price is independent of the price before the expiration date.
 At each time point of a Monte Carlo simulation of this kind, the stock price is determined by the stock price at the previous time point and by a normally distributed random number.
-The expectation of the payoff price can thus be estimated by $N$ parallel independent simulations.
+The expectation of the payoff price can thus be estimated by ![$N$] parallel independent simulations.

-The convergence of the result produced by the Monte Carlo method is ensured in this case by running a very large number of simulation steps, namely $C=M \cdot N$ (which should be a very large number, e.g. $10^9$).
+The convergence of the result produced by the Monte Carlo method is ensured in this case by running a very large number of simulation steps, namely ![$C=M \cdot N$] (which should be a very large number, e.g. $10^9$).
 Other convergence criteria (e.g. checking the difference between successive iterations) could be added.